 Our Mission

-The Hawaii Music Teachers Association's mission is to promote the professional growth and development of its members and to further the art of music by providing programs that encourage and support teaching, performance, composition, and scholarly research.
+The Hawaii Music Teachers Association's mission is to promote the professional growth and development of its members and to further the art of music by providing programs that encourage and support teaching and performance.

 50 Years of Music!

-The Hawai`i Music Teachers Association (HMTA) was conceived and founded in August 1968 at a tea in honor of Celia Mae Bryant, then vice-president of the Music Teachers National Association (MTNA).
-Appointed to acting positions were president Alice Kiewit and Amy Mitsuda, who served as treasurer and secretary.
-Through their capable efforts, HMTA received its charter from MTNA in September 1968 and became the 49th state affiliate.
-Since its founding, HMTA has endeavored to fulfill the purposes stated in its constitution: "To promote the professional growth and development of its members and to further the art of music by providing programs that encourage and support teaching, performance, composition, and scholarly research."
+The Hawai‘i Music Teachers Association (HMTA) was conceived and founded in August 1968 at a tea held in honor of Celia Mae Bryant, then vice-president of the Music Teachers National Association (MTNA).
+Alice Kiewit was appointed as president, and Amy Mitsuda took on the roles of treasurer and secretary.
+Thanks to their efforts, HMTA received its charter from MTNA in September 1968, becoming the 49th state affiliate.
+Since its founding, HMTA has strived to fulfill the purposes outlined in its constitution: "To promote the professional growth and development of its members and to further the art of music by providing programs that encourage and support teaching and performance."

-HMTA provides opportunities such as competitions, master classes, workshops, and recitals for students and members.
-In 2001, 2002, 2004, 2006 and 2010, HMTA presented multi-piano concerts entitled "Pianomania."
-Over 350 students from Oahu, Hawaii Island, and Kauai performed in each of these concerts.
-In 2008, the "Parade of Young Musicians" gave students an opportunity to participate in a fun, relaxed and non-competitive festival.
-The students were adjudicated and recognized for their efforts and given an opportunity to perform at the finale recital which took place at Orvis Auditorium at the University of Hawaii.
-In 2011, the Parade of Young Musicians opened the HMTA annual convention and in September 2012 the Parade of Young Musicians "duets only" had its premiere run.
+HMTA offers opportunities such as competitions, master classes, workshops, and recitals for both students and members.
+In 2024, HMTA hosted a multi-string concert titled "Stringmania," with over 150 string students.
+Between 2001 and 2010, HMTA presented multi-piano concerts called "Pianomania," with over 350 piano students from Oahu, Hawai‘i Island, and Kaua‘i performing in each concert.
+In 2008, the "Parade of Young Musicians" offered students a chance to participate in a fun, relaxed, and non-competitive festival.
+The students were adjudicated, recognized for their efforts, and given an opportunity to perform in a finale recital at Orvis Auditorium at the University of Hawai‘i.
+In 2011, the Parade of Young Musicians opened the HMTA annual convention, and in September 2012, the "duets only" edition of the Parade had its premiere.